 Physics students at Strathclyde enjoy friendly teaching, an excellent library and great sport and recreation facilities.
 Also, if English isn't your first language, you can boost your language skills while you're here.

 We have students and staff in our department from more than 20 countries, and research partnerships across the globe.
 We also have many links to business and industry, applying physics in diverse areas, from healthcare to 21st century communications.

 What you'll learn

-Our teaching is built on our cutting-edge research, recognised by our number one ranking in the REF 2014, which will prepare you for a future career that may well go beyond the traditional boundaries of physics.
+Our teaching is built on our cutting-edge research, which will prepare you for a future career that may well go beyond the traditional boundaries of physics.
 Our graduates have an excellent record in finding prestigious, well-paid and interesting jobs.